-In reorganisation, the debtor's management will remain in control, being monitored by a trustee and a creditors' committee and will, upon the court allowing a reorganisation attempt through an initial ruling, propose and negotiate a plan, while the company's business continues.
-Shareholders will be stripped of their voting control with one exception -they will keep the right to elect the management.
 Creditors will be able to pre-empt the court's decision on whether a reorganisation attempt should be allowed through a vote, however, such decision must be approved either by a significant majority across classes (90% of all claims present or represented) or by both secured and unsecured creditors voting separately (in each of these groups through a simple majority of claims present or represented).
 If creditors decide that the debtor's business should be liquidated, the court will convert the proceedings into liquidation, in spite of the debtor meeting the size test, described above.
-If the creditors agree with the reorganisation plan (or, in relation to a debtor who meets the size test, do not agree but fail to obtain the requisite majority of votes against the debtor's proposal), the court will allow a reorganisation attempt if it is satisfied that reorganisation is proposed in good faith.
+If the creditors agree with the reorganisation plan (or, in relation to a debtor who meets the size test, do not agree but fail to obtain the requisite majority of votes against the debtor's proposal), the court will allow a reorganisation attempt if it is satisfied that the reorganisation is proposed in good faith.

 This decision will have to be taken within three months of the debtor being declared insolvent by the court.
-Management will then have an exclusivity period of 120 days to submit a proposal of a plan to the court, together with a disclosure report.
+The debtor's management (or a creditor assigned by the court in the decision) will then have an exclusivity period of 120 days to submit a proposal of a plan to the court, together with a disclosure report.
 The courts may extend the deadline for plan submission by up to another 120 days and empirical data shows that they readily do so and that plans tend to be submitted during the extended term).
 Upon the court's approval of the report, but not earlier than after 15 days from the report being published, a creditors' meeting will vote on the plan.
-The plan may propose any lawful measure of resolution of the company's insolvency -the IA allows flexibility in this respect.
-Creditors will vote on the plan by classes; a majority in the number of creditors and by amount of claims in each class is needed for the plan to be approved.
-Creditors will be placed in classes according to criteria proposed in the plan, however, each secured creditor will always be in a class of its own, as will be the company's shareholders.
+The plan may propose any lawful measure of resolution of the company's insolvency - the IA allows flexibility in this respect.
+Creditors will vote on the plan by classes; a majority in the number of voting creditors (i.e. per capita) and by amount of claims in each class is needed for the plan to be approved.
+Creditors will be placed in classes according to criteria proposed in the plan, however, each secured creditor will always be in a class of its own, as will be the debtor's shareholders.

 Creditors whose claims are not affected by the plan will be deemed to have approved the plan.
 As regards classification of other claims, claims grouped in any one class must be substantially the same as regards their legal rights and their commercial nature.
-A plan approved by all classes will be confirmed by the court subject to several tests, most importantly legality and good faith, and minimum pay-out test on individual rather than class basis (in U.S. bankruptcy law, this would be called the "best interest" test), being the likely pay-out in a liquidation.
+A plan approved by all classes will be confirmed by the court subject to several tests, most importantly legality and good faith, and a minimum pay-out test on individual rather than class basis (in U.S. bankruptcy law, this would be called the "best interest" test), being the likely pay-out in a liquidation.